 Attendees often appreciate having someone take notes about what’s happening during the event.
 Since photographers and videographers are out of the question for virtual events, live illustrations can be a good alternative to turn words into something more visual.
 These mind maps can take the form of cartoons, scribbles, and drawings.

 Ideally, guests will be immersed in the discussion and are focused on internalising what is said rather than taking notes.
-Having meeting minutes, whatever form they take, will allow them to digest further and appreciate your event afterwards.
+Having meeting minutes, whatever form they take, will allow them to digest further and appreciate your virtual event marketing efforts afterwards.
 Plus, this gives them something that’s tangible and easily referenced should they want to share their findings and experience with their colleagues.

 Games can make discussions more relaxed and more creative.
 Platforms like Kahoot! can help create appealing quizzes that get the guests more involved with each session.
 Virtual icebreakers, like the ones on Brightful, also create a lighter atmosphere more conducive to open communication and fruitful discussion for guests, especially first-timers.